niklasf/ip2proxy-rust/README.md

 -------

-This is an independently developed open-source library, licensed under the MIT or Apache-2.0 license at your option.
+This is an independently developed open-source library, licensed under the MIT or Apache 2.0 license at your option.
 The author is not associated with *IP2Location.com*.